percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

    * - ft flusher: number of flushes that triggered 2 cascading flushes
      - Number of flushes that triggered 2 cascading flushes.

-   * - ft flusher: number of flushes that triggered 3 cascading flushes:``
+   * - ft flusher: number of flushes that triggered 3 cascading flushes
      - Number of flushes that triggered 3 cascading flushes.

    * - ft flusher: number of flushes that triggered 4 cascading flushes